 Approach

-The project will collate, test and adapt new technologies and explore develop methods that non-experts can use easily.
+The project will collate, test and adapt new technologies and explore and develop methods non-experts can use easily.
 In collaboration, scientists, managers, and Indigenous Rangers will:

-• utilise and refine artificial intelligence systems to count dugongs from aerial images;
+• enhance data accuracy and refine artificial intelligence processing of aerial images;

 Expected outcomes